unalterable/CV/README.md

 ### Other Expertise

-*Government:* I have 8 years experience across Government, public policy, and the digital & creative industries.
+**Government:** I have 8 years experience across Government, public policy, and the digital & creative industries.
 I continue to support a political network for those sector.

-*Finance:* Aside from my work in HSBC’s FX department, I have also worked in a credit trading hedge fund, a Chinese event-driven brokerage, and a corporate finance boutique (Finance: Aside from my work in HSBC’s FX department, I have also worked in a credit trading hedge fund, a Chinese event-driven brokerage, and a corporate finance boutique (analysing media and tech opportunities).
+**Finance:** Aside from my work in HSBC’s FX department, I have also worked in a credit trading hedge fund, a Chinese event-driven brokerage, and a corporate finance boutique (Finance: Aside from my work in HSBC’s FX department, I have also worked in a credit trading hedge fund, a Chinese event-driven brokerage, and a corporate finance boutique (analysing media and tech opportunities).

-*Communications:* I have worked on public policy campaigns, political communications, and film & theatre marketing.
+**Communications:** I have worked on public policy campaigns, political communications, and film & theatre marketing.

 ## Work History

-#### HSBC GFX
+### HSBC GFX (Dec 2017 – Sept 2017)
-*DIGITAL TRANSFORMATION SOFTWARE DEVELOPER* (Dec 2017 – Sept 2017)
+*DIGITAL TRANSFORMATION SOFTWARE DEVELOPER*

 We delivered a suite of microservices in Clojure and ES6 and interfacing them with a legacy Java6 / dojo.js monolith.